MohammadJomaa/cloudwhisper/README.md

 > **CloudWhisper** is an intelligent AI-powered chatbot that whispers real-time insights and analysis of your AWS infrastructure.
 Built on the **Model Context Protocol (MCP)**, it provides seamless communication between AI models and cloud services.
 Ask questions about your EC2 instances, S3 buckets, CloudWatch alarms, and get AI-powered recommendations for optimization, security, and cost management.

+## 💭 **The Vision: What If Infrastructure Could Talk?**

+Imagine asking your infrastructure questions like you'd ask a colleague:

+> *"What are my EC2 instance IPs?"*
+>
+> *"How much am I spending on S3?"*
+>
+> *"Are there any security vulnerabilities?"*

+And getting instant, intelligent answers. **Not raw JSON.
+Not CloudWatch graphs.
+Actual insights.**

+That's the vision behind CloudWhisper.

 ## ✨ **Why CloudWhisper?**

 - 🤖 **AI-Powered Analysis**: Get intelligent insights from ChatGPT or Claude